 Timothy A Goudge

-For more information on Tim's research, visit his research website.
+For more information on Tim's research, visit the UT Planetary Surface Processes Group website.

 Areas of Expertise

-Remote sensing; reflectance spectroscopy; geomorphology; surface processes; martian surface geology; planetary science.
+Remote sensing; surface processes; geomorphology; sedimentology; reflectance spectroscopy; martian surface geology; planetary science.